iTecAI/oxford-api/README.md

 # oxford-api

-Functions:
+Functions: /n
-1:getDefs(): gets the definitions of a word
+1:getDefs(): gets the definitions of a word /n
--arguments:
+  arguments: /n
---word: word to be defined
+    word: word to be defined /n
---numdef: how many definitions you want
+    numdef: how many definitions you want /n